-You’ll find an overhead display in Baggage Claim that will indicate onto which of the five belts your flight will dump its luggage; again because of the airport’s size, it usually appears in short order.
+Once you pass though electronic passport control, You’ll find a number of overhead displays in Baggage Claim that will indicate onto which of the belts your flight will dump its luggage; again because of the airport’s size and relative efficiency, it usually appears in short order.
 You’ll also find restrooms at each end of the baggage claim area.

-Once you retrieve your bags (if you’re missing any, just look for the bagagli smarriti lost luggage service to the right before you exit baggage claim) just head out into the terminal area.
+Once you retrieve your bags (if you’re missing any, just look for the bagagli smarriti-lost luggage service to the right before you exit baggage claim) head out into the terminal area.

-WORTH NOTING: If you need euro cash, you’ll find an ATM (bancomat) to the right as you exit baggage claim all the way at the end of the terminal.
-Should it be out of service for some reason, take the elevator or escalator located on either side of Departures entrance — upstairs to two more ATMs — look for the bank branch offices.
+WORTH NOTING: If you need euro cash, you’ll find an ATM (bancomat) to the right as you exit baggage claim at the far end of the terminal.
+Or, take the elevator or escalators located on either side of Departures entrance upstairs where you’ll find two more ATMs.
+Look for the bank branch offices along the front wall.

-WORTH NOTING: If you have purchased a travel card or other pass through VeniceConnected.com, you can pick it up either at the counter in ground transportation to the left as you exit baggage claim, or at the big blue ticketing machine located just outside the door.
+WORTH NOTING: If you have purchased a travel card or other pass through VeneziaUnica.com, you can retrieve them either at the counter in ground transportation to the left as you exit baggage claim, or at a ticket machine located outside the Ground Transportation door.

 TRANSPORTATION TO AND FROM THE AIRPORT

 You have several choices for transportation to the Venice airport — which you choose will depend on where your lodging is located, your budget, and how big a hurry you’re in.
-You may already have received some instruction from your lodging — compare the following info with those.
+You may already have received some advice from your lodging — compare the following info with that.

 For transportation to and from the airport by water, you can use:

-- Private water taxi, direct or as close as possible to your lodging; quick & glamourous but overpriced, unsustainable, and hard on small canals. €110 and up for four people and luggage; Venicelink.com also offers shared water taxi options.
+- Private water taxi, direct or as close as possible to your lodging; quick & glamorous but overpriced, unsustainable, and hard on small canals. €110 and up for four people and luggage; additional luggage will be more.
+Venicelink.com also offers shared water taxi options.

-…or by land to Piazzale Roma (last stop for wheeled motor traffic).
+You can also travel by land to Piazzale Roma (last stop for wheeled motor traffic):

 - Land taxi – about 20 mins, direct, about €30.
 Located outside ground transportation.